prashanthcharla/lld/Design Patterns/behavioural/Strategy.md

     * Use Strategy pattern.
         * Create a Strategy interface with a common method.
         * Implement concrete strategy (algorithm) classes for each type or variation.
-        * A context class (main class which uses different strategies for its functioning) a strategy instance and delegates execution to it.
+        * A context class (main class which uses different strategies for its functioning) will contain a strategy instance and delegates execution to it.
         * Swap strategies based on the need.
         * It provides a way to have easily testable, reusable algorithms.
     * How its different from State design pattern?
         * In State, we pass context to the State because states trigger transition (behaviour & updating context state).
         * In Strategy, we pass strategy to the context.
-Context will delegate the work to the chose strategy.
+Context will delegate the work to the chosen strategy.
 Client can play by plugging in different strategies.

 #### Example:
 ```java